CommonplaceRobotics/iRC_ROS/irc_ros_hardware/README.md

 # iRC ROS Hardware interface

-**Do not use the CRI interface for any serious work.
-It is not yet ready for anything besides testing, if even that.**

 This package contains the drivers for interfacing with different robots.
 This can be done both over the CPRCANv2 protocol and the CRI protocol.
-The CAN protocol is more perfomant and provides more functionality.
+The CPRCANv2 protocol is more perfomant and provides more functionality.
 The drawback is requiring more direct hardware access.
 If an EmbeddedControl unit or a igus Rebel with a base is used, the Raspberry Pi inside could be used.
-This could interfere with TinyCtrl and stop the robot from working with CRI.
-Furthermore it is untested and the performance might be subpar.
-Thus it is not advised for general use, instead a dedicated computer with a canbus adapter, e.g. a P-CAN adapter, is recommended.
+This could interfere with TinyCtrl and stop the robot from working with CRI unless you swap out or partition the SD Card and install a seperate sytem just for the ROS setup on it.
+While ROS2 and all used nodes should work on the Pi, it was not tested and the performance might be subpar, depending on your application.
+If you require more performance you can leave only parts of the nodes running on the Pi and e.g. start the visualisation + Nav2 nodes on a seperate device in the same network.
+Alternatively you could swap out the entire base and connect directly to the CAN bus cable coming out of the first robot axis.
+In that case you will have to take caution to provide an adequate power supply to the second cable coming out of the robot.
+In case you have a "ReBeL Open Source" version you are not provided with a base unit by default and need to follow this way.

+**While the CAN interface has few problems you still must be very careful when operating a robot!**

-The CRI interface only works reliable with velocity commands, as TinyCtrl can't handle streaming joint goals.
+The alternative to CAN is called CRI.
+Instead of directly interfacing with the bus itself, an intermediary device takes over the bus side and provides functionality such as path planning over the Network.
+The current CRI hardware interface only works reliable with velocity commands, as TinyCtrl can't handle streaming joint goals.
 This will either be resolved by a custom ROS2 controller or an update for TinyCtrl.
 The CRI interface offers the advantage of working directly with existing robots otherwise controlled by iRC/CPRog.

+**Do not use the CRI interface for any serious work.
+It is not yet ready for anything besides testing, if even that.**

 ## Usage
 The package is intended to be used inside the ROS2_Control ecosystem.
 The hardware interfaces provide state and command interfaces, which are connected to Controllers.
 For the movement commands the standard ROS2_Control Controllers are used.
 For other functionality, DIO and Module states, custom controllers are provided by the `irc_ros_controllers` package.